nrkno/nodecache-as-promised/README.md

 - __Grace mode__ is used if a worker fails (eg. caused by failing backends), ie.  stale cache is returned instead.
 - __Avoidance of spamming backend resources__ using a configurable retry-wait parameter, serving either a stale object or rejection.
 - __Middleware support__ so you may create your own custom extensions.
 Provided middlewares:
-  - __Persistent cache__ is used as secondary storage to avoid high back-pressure on backend resources when caches are cleared after server restarts.
-This is achieved storing cache-misses in Redis depending on a [ioredis](https://www.npmjs.com/package/ioredis)-factory
+  - __Persistent cache__ is used as secondary storage to avoid high back-pressure when inMemoryCaches are cleared after server restarts.
+This is achieved storing cache-misses and deletions on cache evictions using a [ioredis](https://www.npmjs.com/package/ioredis)-factory connecting to a redis instance.
   - __Distributed on demand expiry__ so that new content may be published across servers/instances before cache-TTL is reached.
 This is achieved using Redis pub/sub depending on a [ioredis](https://www.npmjs.com/package/ioredis)-factory

 ### Performance testing